 Common symptoms of MS and Parkinson’s disease

-There are a number of symptoms of both MS and Parkinson’s Disease that have similarities.
+Several symptoms of both MS and Parkinson’s Disease have similarities.

 - Urinary Problems